Who We Are

 Tricia Zebrowski

-Tricia Zebrowski is a long-time volunteer with FRIENDS and has been a presenter and facilitator for many annual conventions, one-day workshops and virtual parent groups.
+Tricia Zebrowski is a long-time volunteer with Friends and has been a presenter and facilitator for many annual conventions, one-day workshops and virtual parent groups.
 In recent years she organized the Graduate Student Training Program at the annual convention.
 Tricia is a speech-language therapist and Professor Read more

 Development and Advancement Board